 M - Maid Of Honour

-A maid of honor is responsible for being the head of the bridesmaids, keeping them organized.
-Typically, the maid of honor leads the bridesmaids in planning the hen party.
-On the day of the wedding, a maid of honor helps the bride get dressed and stay calm.
+The maid of honor has a big job!
+She’s the leader of the bridesmaids, keeping everything organized.
+Usually, she takes charge of planning the hen party and, on the wedding day, helps the bride get dressed and stay calm.

 N - Non-Traditional Wedding Ceremonies

-Celebrants are a very popular choice now for couples who want a less traditional ceremony and the freedom to hold their ceremony anywhere they choose.
-Many will have the actual legal ceremony in a registry office attended by only their witnesses and then plan a full celebrant led ceremony encompassing all the things they want which are not usually possible in a registrar led wedding.
+These days, celebrants are a popular choice for couples looking for a less traditional ceremony with the freedom to hold it anywhere they like.
+Often, couples will handle the legal part in a registry office with just their witnesses, and then have a full celebrant-led ceremony that includes all the special touches that aren’t usually possible with a registrar-led wedding.

 O - Order of Service